data-bomb/ND_King-of-the-Hill/README.md

 ## Gameplay Features:
 - Turns off all tertiary and secondary resource resource points
 - Increases trickle income from 1,200/minute to 3,600/minute
-- No building within 1,300 distance of primary resource point
+- No offensive buildings within 1,300 distance of primary resource point -- (No spawns, turrets, artillery, or walls)
 - No artillery shelling within 900 distance of primary resource point
 - No commander abilities within 900 distance of primary resource point
-- No building too close to enemy bunker - action is in the middle
+- No building on the enemy side of the map
 - Make starting map structures invulnerable to sieging
 - Make new structures harder to destroy
 - Force bots to capture/defend main point only
 - Limit nades for team defending prime
+- Reports score in HUD

 ## Future Considerations:
+- Add colored chat messages
+- Add reminders of King of the Hill mode
 - Add translations support
 - Improve balance